Bearfence Mountain: A Rock Scramble Hike to 360-Degree Views at Shenandoah National Park

 This blue-blazed trail commences simply enough, with a few dozen wooden steps built into the hillside.

-At .1 mile, you will reach a four-way intersection with the Appalachian Trail.
+At the 0.1 mile mark, you will reach a four-way intersection with the iconic white-blazed Appalachian Trail.

 As you stand facing several massive boulders, painted with blue blazes, you may think, this can’t possibly be the trail.
 But oh yes, it is.